 Tying It All Together

-As you can see, there are a number of great sales interview questions which will provide you with a deeper understanding of your candidates.
+As you can see, there are a number of great sales interview questions which will provide you with a deeper understanding of your candidates, as the hiring manager.

 However, an interview on its own is not enough.